3-manifolds/SnapPy/doc_src/installing.rst

 --------

 We have added preliminary support for Python 3!
-Currently, binaries for Python 3 are only provided macOS (Python 3.5) and Linux (Python 3.4 and 3.5).
+Currently, binaries are provided for Python 3.4, 3.5, and 3.6 on macOS and Linux and Python 3.4 only on Windows.
 You can try them out as follows, with Linux users needing to add ``sudo`` at the start of each line::

-  python3 -m pip install --upgrade pip setuptools python3 -m pip install --upgrade --upgrade-strategy only-as-needed snappy python3 -m snappy.app
+  python3 -m pip install --upgrade pip setuptools python3 -m pip install --upgrade --upgrade-strategy only-if-needed snappy python3 -m snappy.app